 The Best Guide To Monte Alban, Mexico

-Monte Alban is easily one of the best sites in Mexico, and a great place to visit on day trips from Oaxaca.
-Set at 1,940 meters above sea level (that’s 6,400 feet) and rising around 400 meters (1,300 feet) from the valley floor at less than 10 km (6.2 miles) from Oaxaca, the hilltop site will not only be great to explore in and of itself, but also a fantastic place to get views of the surrounding region.
+Monte Alban is easily one of the best sites in Mexico and a great place to visit on day trips from Oaxaca.
+It’s set at 1,940 meters above sea level (that’s 6,400 feet) and rises around 400 meters (1,300 feet) from the valley floor at less than 10 km (6.2 miles) from Oaxaca.

-In this post, I will share everything you need to know about Monte Alban, with information on what to see on the site; how to get there from Oaxaca, and the best Monte Alban tours.
-Ready to find out more?
-Let’s go!
+In this guide, I will share everything you need to know about the ancient ruins, with information on what to see on the site, how to get there from Oaxaca, and the best Monte Alban tours.

 Monte Alban